Second large Aryzta shareholder voices opposition to proposed takeover

 “As long-term-oriented investors, we are prepared to wait for this plan to materialise in order to maximise the company’s value for all stakeholders, rather than selling the business just when the company has begun to see a clear and credible path out of its near-term challenges,” Mr Brantberg said.

 In his letter, Mr Brantberg also argues that it would be “wholly inappropriate” for certain board members to take part deliberations around a potential Elliott offer, given that they will be leaving the board following the agm on December 15th.
-Retiring members of the board include Luisa Delgado and Greg Flack.
+Retiring members of the board include Mike Andres and Greg Flack.